b4ba/pebble-frontend/README.md

 This is a project for a mobile client that interacts with the [E-cclesia e-voting protocol](https://www.pebble.vote/).
 The client is developed using [Flutter](https://flutter.dev/) and [BLoC](https://bloclibrary.dev/#/) as the state management.

-## State of project
+## State of the project

-At the moment, the UI is not connected with the backend.
-To connect it, you should understand how to use BLoC because it is the state management that has been setup.
-Currently dummy data is being populated in the UI.
+At the moment, the UI is partially connected with the [backend](https://github.com/b4ba/pebble-voting-app/tree/web-client-baba).
+To further develop the project, you should understand how to use BLoC since it is the state management that has been set up.
+Currently, for operations that do not relate to the Setup and Credential Generation phases of the protocol, dummy data is being populated in the UI.

 ## How to start the project